DracoBlue/markdown-papers/README.md

 and it will generate the README.md as a nicely formatted one.

+## Command line option: --template

+If you want to use a different template (located at `lib/templates/*.html`), you must use the `--template` option.

+    $ bin/markdown-papers --template twocol README.md README.html

+This will convert the `.md`-File by using the `lib/templates/twocol.html` template.
+You could put your own templates into that folder to make them available for the `markdown-papers` script.

 ## Rules for the .md-File

 Even though this is still work in progress, here are the current  rules for the document.